hashim222/Fun-Football-Quiz/README.md

   The font family used throughout this site is ["Amiko", sans-serif;](https://fonts.google.com/specimen/Amiko)

 # Features
-* ### This Quiz Is Built Using Two Separate HTML Files
+* ### A Fun Football Quiz consists of two separate HTML files: a quiz introduction page and the main quiz page
-   * On the quiz introduction page, users can see how the quiz works, how to start the quiz and enter their usernames.
+   * The quiz introduction page was created so users can see how the quiz works, how to start the quiz and enter their usernames.

    * Main quiz page contains all the quiz questions and answers.